tawseef-rahman/recipes-data-analysis/index.md

 Distribution of average ratings (`avg_rating`):

 The histogram shows that the distribution of average recipe ratings is **left-skewed**, with most recipes receiving high ratings.
-However, there is a noticable drop between the number of recipes with an **average rating of 4.5** and those with a **perfect 5.0**, suggesting that while many recipes are well-received, far fewer consistently earn top marks.
+However, there is a noticeable drop between the number of recipes with an **average rating of 4.5** and those with a **perfect 5.0**, suggesting that while many recipes are well-received, far fewer consistently earn top marks.

 <iframe
 src="assets/fig1.html"